"You worship what you do not know; we worship what we know, for salvation is from the Jews.

 No wonder we don’t see much of a difference between Christians and the world.
 Neither does the world see much of a difference.
 How sad!!
 Don’t you think?
 How many of us really will to do His will?

-Yet in the early days of Christianity, we see only a handful of people being accused of turning the world upside down.
+Yet in the early days of Christianity, we see that only a handful of people, 12 in fact were accused of turning the world upside down.

 Act 17:6 But when they did not find them, they dragged Jason and some brethren to the rulers of the city, crying out, "These who have turned the world upside down have come here too.

 I urge you brothers and sisters, pick up a magnifying glass, open your eyes and really look, investigate what really is causing growth in some countries.
 I submit to you, it’s the simplicity of the gospel and the simplicity that is in Christ Jesus.
+They have recognized the root of the problem, which is sin.
+They have repented and accepted the forgiveness of our Lord with open arms and they do not expect a better life and riches.
+Many of them have sat down and counted the cost for following Christ.
 They share their faith in simplicity of heart, one with another.
 They love each other.
 They meet together daily or as often as they can to study the Word of God….from the Bible.
-They will to do His will and therefore are not easily deceived.
+They will to do His will and not their own and therefore are not easily deceived.

 Act 2:46 So continuing daily with one accord in the temple, and breaking bread from house to house, they ate their food with gladness and simplicity of heart,